artela-network/artela-docs/docs/develop/node/run-full-node/index.md

 ### Option 2: Download and Install Artelad

-Ask admin of Artela BetaNet for the download link.
+Ask admin of Artela TestNet for the download link.

 Uninstall and copy the binaray `artelad` to `/usr/local/bin`.